 I wasn’t always like this, this ‘crazy’ person.
-When I was a kid we went on a lot of camping holidays, so a love of nature and the outdoors was engrained from a young age.
+When I was a kid we went on a lot of camping holidays, so a love of nature and the outdoors was ingrained from a young age.
 But I didn’t like walking.
 In fact, I despised walking.
-I would always be the one at the back, plodding and winging, until eventually I could take it no more.
-I would sit down, and refuse to move a single step further.
+I would always be the one at the back, plodding and winging until eventually, I could take it no more.
+I would sit down and refuse to move a single step further.
 My dad got really enthusiastic once about getting bikes and going on family bike rides.
 What a stupid idea!
 I am NOT getting a bike for Christmas.
 No way.
 Absolutely not.
-Please can I have a karaoke machine instead so I can work on my Britney impression?
+Please, can I have a karaoke machine instead so I can work on my Britney impression?
 I even lived in the UK’s top cycling city for 3 years and still did not see the need to circumnavigate my life on two wheels.

 That said, I did start to enjoy the endorphin kick from exercise, and started running and swimming regularly.
 When I moved to Glasgow and realised my commute would cost in excess of £1,000 a year I thought maybe I would buy a bike and try cycling to work.
 Save on train tickets, save on gym membership – double win right?
 I had only ridden a bike once in over 10 years, but how hard could it be?